flaab/picara-php-framework/README.md

 ```
 ### Test your deployment
-Switch to the development environment to test your application in the new server.
+1. Switch to the development environment to test your application in the new server.
 ```
 php scripts/picara environment change development
 ```

-And finally, switch to the production environment before going public.
+2. finally, switch to the production environment before going public.
 ```
 php scripts/picara environment change production
 ```